Our impact

 Supporting the SDGs

 The 17 UN Sustainable Development Goals (SDGs) are a blueprint for a better, fairer future – and equal access to information is right at the heart of almost all of them.
 By sharing the power of books worldwide, we can help turn these goals into a reality.
+Our Theory of Change outlines how we create access to books around the world, and our Impact Report elaborates on how we help readers build a more positive future.

 We have the greatest impact on three SDGs: